Bishop Stopford's School: History

-In September 2006 the new intake, year 7, had colours added to their ties.
-A coloured diagonal stripe denotes their year group.
-Below this is a stripe in the House colours (for King Alfred's a shade of gold).
-Ensuing years have a year colour, with their House colour below it.
-The new tie also features the Bishop's Crozier symbol of the school.
-In September 2007 the new intake, year 7, had a blue stripe added to their ties.
-From September 2013 the new intake, year 7, have a grey/silver stripe on their ties.

 Choir Form

 The Choir Form was founded in 1973 and takes boys and girls from all six Houses from year 7 to the sixth form.
 (Year 7 pupils may volunteer for the Junior Choir.)
 While remaining members of their Houses, pupils in the Choir Form attend registration together, and sing in assembly, hymn practice, choir practice and compline together.
 They attend a residential singing week every year, which has been at Bradwell on Sea, Seasalter, Walsingham, and Winchester.
 In 2004-5 the Choir Form was renamed the Music Form to incorporate a wider range of musical abilities and the modernisation of school worship.